Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators

-In this Letter, we study the emergent quantum phases in the extended triangular-lattice $t$-$J$ model using DMRG simulations.
-By tuning the ratios of the next-nearest-neighbor (NNN) to the nearest-neighbor (NN) hopping $t_{2}/t_1$ and spin interaction $J_{2}/J_1$, we find a charge density wave (CDW) ordered phase at small NNN couplings, which coexists with both strong spin density wave fluctuation (SDWF) and fluctuating superconductivity (FSC).
-With growing $t_2/t_1$ or (and) $J_2/J_1$, we identify a quantum phase transition to an emergent $d+id$-wave TSC~\cite{laughlin1988,wen1989chiral,lee1989,read2000paired, senthil1999spin,zhou2008nodal} characterized by a topological Chern number $C=2$, through spontaneous TRS breaking.
-The SC pairing correlations show algebraic decay with the power exponent $K_{SC} \approx 1.0$ indicating a quasi-long-range SC order, which also dominates other spin and charge correlations.
+In this Letter, we study the quantum phases in the extended triangular $t$-$J$ model using DMRG simulations.
+By tuning the ratios of the next-nearest-neighbor (NNN) to nearest-neighbor (NN) hopping $t_{2}/t_1$ and spin interaction $J_{2}/J_1$, we find a pseudogaplike phase with charge density wave (CDW) order at small NNN couplings, which coexists with both the strong spin density wave fluctuation (SDWF) and fluctuating superconductivity (FSC) showing a tendency to develop into a $d$-wave SC on wider nine-leg cylinder.
+With growing $t_2/t_1$ or (and) $J_2/J_1$, we identify a phase transition to an emergent $d+id$-wave TSC~\cite{laughlin1988,wen1989chiral,lee1989,read2000paired, senthil1999spin,zhou2008nodal} characterized by a topological Chern number $C=2$, through spontaneous TRS breaking.
+The SC pairing correlations show algebraic decay with the power exponent $K_{SC} \approx 1.0$ dominating other spin and charge correlations, which are the quasi-1D descendent states of 2D topological superconductors.
 For even larger NNN couplings, a nematic $d$-wave SC phase emerges with anisotropic pairing correlations breaking rotational symmetry, which belongs to the same SC phase found in the doped $J_1$-$J_2$ QSL~\cite{jiang2021superconductivity}.
-Our results establish a new route to the TSC by doping either a magnetic Mott insulator or a QSL with TRS, in which hole dynamics and geometrical frustrations play essential roles to suppress magnetic correlations and drive a topological quantum phase transition towards the TSC.
+Our results establish a new route to the TSC by doping either a magnetic Mott insulator or a QSL with TRS, in which hole dynamics and geometrical frustrations play essential roles to suppress magnetic correlations and induce the TSC.

-\textit{Theoretical model and method.---} We study the following extended $t$-$J$ model on the triangular lattice
+\textit{Theoretical model and method.}---We study the following extended $t$-$J$ model on the triangular lattice